xmatekaj/AwesomeEducationalGames/README.md

 - [Untrusted](https://untrustedgame.com) - Learn while playing a JavaScript adventure game.
 - [WarriorJS](https://github.com/olistic/warriorjs) - Using JavaScript, program a warrior to climb a tall tower, fight monsters and rescue captives.
 - [Web Audio School](https://mmckegg.github.io/web-audio-school/) - Interactive WebAudio tutorials.
+- [Elevator Saga](https://play.elevatorsaga.com) - JavaScript game where you will go through a series of challenges trying to transport people in elevators in the most efficient way possible within the time given

 ## Linux